Quick steps to take if your gas pedal sticks

 How to react if malfunctions or external interferences cause unintended acceleration.

 It doesn't happen often, but when a gas pedal sticks or malfunctions, the situation is frightening and extremely dangerous.
-In an instant, the vehicle can be accelerating to full speed and be unresponsive to braking efforts.
+In an instant, the vehicle can accelerate to full speed and become unresponsive to braking efforts.

-Mechanical malfunctions, such as a faulty throttle, and external interferences, such as a floor mat that wedges under the pedal, can contribute to this type of unintended acceleration.
+Mechanical malfunctions — such as a faulty throttle, external interferences, a floor mat that wedges under the pedal — can contribute to this type of unintended acceleration.

 - Stay calm and try not to panic.

-- Do not initially turn off the engine unless shifting into neutral is unsuccessful.
-Turning off the engine will also turn off power assist functions and make it harder to maneuver the car.
+- Do not turn off the engine unless shifting into neutral is unsuccessful.
+Turning off the engine will turn off the power-assist brake functions, making it harder to maneuver the car.

 - Call for assistance.
 Do not drive the vehicle until it has been professionally serviced.

 Get an auto insurance quote

 Some new vehicles come with "smart throttle" technology, which reduces the possibility of unintended accelerations caused by mechanical failures.
 These computer-based systems recognize when both the brake and accelerator are being depressed.
 They also tell the engine to give precedence to braking and to ignore the accelerator.